weili259/memo-notepad-obsidian-theme/README.md

-The wood-paper theme design of memonotepad.com had always been an assistance of inspiration of mine.
+The wood-paper theme design of memonotepad.com had always facilitated my ideas.
 However, it seemed to me that they haven't actively maintained the product for a long time.
 Inspired by their idea, and implemented by Claude, I'm making this theme available for Obsidian.